NwDPiter/doc/docs/Infra/Config_Roteador-e-Switch_Cisco.md

 ## **Configurando um Roteador**

-São os mesmos passos do Switch até a atapa 7 ou seja funciona até a 6
+Os passos do Switch até a atapa 6 também funcionam no roteador

 0º - Entre no modo root usando o '*enable*'